Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-13-tall-tales.md

 "For *fook*'s sake!"
 Powell exploded to his feet, spun away from the desk and pinched the bridge of his nose as he stood facing the corner for a second, head bowed.
 "I have no idea why I don't just assume you're taking the piss." he muttered.

-"I know a few things...they're beyond cutting-edge.
+"I know a few things... they're beyond cutting-edge.
 They've got a fucking army.
 And they love robots.
 Oh, and they can copy their brains away."

 "Greeeaaat."
 Powell muttered.
 He turned and considered things.
 "Bloody 'ell, Why in God's name do I believe you, Saunders?"